 A new vista opened up before us around every bend.
 We were constantly gawping at the tall cliffs and the primal but peaceful landscape before us.

 Every now and then there are pink trail markers.
 We probably missed a whole bunch of these as it is kind of a ‘pick your own trail’ most of the way.

 There’s a really large pool and waterfall about five hundred metres before you reach the first pool.
 It’s not the first pool.
 We assumed if it was the pool that there’d be a sign and pushed on.

 Right on two hours into the hike we got to the first pool.
 There’s an old sign there that seems to confirm it.

 The first Blinman pool is around thirty metres in diameter with a gravelly beach on the downstream end.
 A grey rock wall at the upstream end is daubed bright green with algae where the creek trickles over into the pond.
-The water here is green and murky as it is in most places there is little flow.
+The water in the pool is a bit green and murky – as it is in most places where there is little waterflow.

 Someone’s moved one of the perfectly flat pieces of stone which abound around the place (they look like something from the Flintstones kitchen) to a ledge.
 It made it easy to lay out the stove and cooking gear to heat up some microwave risotto from the supermarket.
 We ate that and some yoghurt, and some chocolate.
-I used my mini water filter to replenish water bottles from the pools.
-Nearby there should be flowing water which is clear and clean.
+I used my mini water filter to replenish water bottles but not from the pools.
+There should be other spots nearby where the flowing water is much cleaner.

-It’s a great time to reflect on how far you have come, how isolated you are, and how you are one of a relatively small number of people to make the effort to see this place.
+It’s a great time to reflect on how far you have come.
+Marvel at how isolated you are.
+You are one of a few people who have made the effort to see this place.
 We discussed heading up the second pool a kilometre further on.
 Maybe we could bring the hike kit and camp overnight next time but we’d have to check with the folks at Angorichina on this point.